loum/flowz/README.md

 - Provide a localised, offline Airflow DAG development capability using the simple [Airflow Sequential Executor-based](https://airflow.apache.org/docs/apache-airflow/stable/executor/sequential.html) mode with pathways to production-ready containerised deployments.
 - Containerisation tooling that can be used as part of your deployment model.

-See [Dagster's documentation](https://loum.github.io/dagster/) for more information.
+See [Flowz documentation](https://loum.github.io/flowz/) for more information.

 ## Prerequisites
 - [GNU make](https://www.gnu.org/software/make/manual/make.html)